tupleleap/leap-connect/README.md

-# leap-connect API client library for Rust (unofficial)
+# leap-connect API client library for Rust
 The leap-connect API client Rust library provides convenient access to the OpenAI API from Rust applications.

 ## Installation: